 This park offers an old-fashioned camping experience in a natural setting with 26 vehicle accessible campsites, including 3 double sites, all available on a first-come, first-served basis.
-The operator maintains the campground from May 15 to September 16.
-The gate is closed during the off season.
 The majority of sites are small and private, enclosed by a thick forest of young hemlock and Douglas fir with a mature birch and larch towering above.
 The sites are not appropriate for 5th wheel trailers and other large RVs.
-There is a self-registration vault where campers can deposit their fee if no staff is present.
+There is a self-registration vault where campers can deposit their fee if no staff are present.
 Greenwood, 12 km from the park, provides the nearest community services.

 Vehicle Accessible Camping Fee: $18.00 per party / night